aws/jsii/docs/handbooks/language-implementation.md

 > :construction: A standard architecture for the *host library* has not been
 > documented yet.
 Upcoming language implementations should contribute to this
 > process by documenting a general architecture that should be implementable
-> in any programming languages (and thus, asbtracting away language
+> in any programming languages (and thus, abstracting away language
 > specificities).

 ## Building & Packaging